-Therefore, there are no recognizable potential historic resources, as defined in Section 15064.5 of the CEQA Guidelines that would be adversely affected by the proposed Project.
-This includes any object, building, structure, site, area, place, record, or manuscript which a lead agency determines to be historically significant and no impacts are anticipated.
+Recognizable potential historic resources, as defined in Section 15064.5 of the CEQA Guidelines that are not anticipated to be adversely affected by the proposed Project.
+This includes any object, building, structure, site, area, place, record, or manuscript which a lead agency determines to be historically significant and less than significant impacts are anticipated.

-Potentially Significant Impact Less Than Significant wit Mitigation Incorporated Less Than Significant Impact No Impact b) Cause a substantial adverse change the significance of an archaeologica resource pursuant to §15064.5? \boxtimes
+Mitigation Measures: None b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5?